Summer really hits top gear on Tenerife in August with locals enjoying a head-spinning amount of fiestas, festivals and fun outdoors.

 The celebration of the arrival of the black Madonna during the age of the Guanches on Tenerife sees Canarios from across the island make their way on foot to Candelaria.
 Up to 100,000 pilgrims pack out Candelaria during the main fiesta days.
-The afternoon and night of the 14th is when the romería is held and the re-enactment of the sighting of the ‘Virgen’ takes place which is a hoot.
+The afternoon and night of the 14th is when the romería is held and the re-enactment of the sighting of the ‘Virgen’ takes place has to be seen to be believed.
 The 15th is more serious with solemn processions around the Basilica.

 The Romería de San Roque, Garachico (16 Aug)

-One of Tenerife’s ‘odd’ fiestas with three giant hearts made of fruit and pastries being paraded through the towns streets before they are erected outside of the church and abused by the creators of the other hearts.
+One of Tenerife’s ‘quirky’ fiestas with three beautiful, giant hearts made from fruit and pastries depicting local life and scenes being paraded through the towns streets before they are erected outside of the church and abused by the creators of the other hearts.
 Again like most Tenerife fiestas there are other events taking place around the main day.

 Fiestas de Alcalá (15 August)

-The most popular firework show of the year in the south of Tenerife takes place off the coast of the small fishing town of Alcalá in the sunny south west.
+One of the most popular firework shows of the year in the south of Tenerife takes place off the coast of the small fishing town of Alcalá in the sunny south west.
 The intimate fiestas last for a few days but what everyone wants to know is ‘when do the fireworks go off?’
 There seems to have been some confusion this year, partly thanks to the local council never getting decent information out in time.
 But it’s normally always the same date – 15 August.

 The Best Festivals and Music on Tenerife in August

-Arona Summer Festival, Playa de las Américas (Estadio Olímpico Antonio Domínguez, 16 Aug, from 4pm to 5am, tickets from €40)
+Arona Summer Festival, Playa de las Américas (Estadio Olimpico Antonio Dominguez, 7 Aug, from 5pm to 5am, tickets from €40)